-2 things that are not specific to the dog, e.g., the background of your painting z := latent factors.
+5 things that are not specific to the dog, e.g., the background of your painting z := latent factors.

-${3}$ (grass, house, beach etc.), the weather on that day (cloudy, sunny etc.), the
+(grass, house, beach etc.), the weather on that day (cloudy, sunny etc.), the painting x is not unique given latent factors z, e.g., two people can start off with the same latent factors and draw two totally different pictures.

-4 viewpoint (zoomed in/far away).
-We will denote all such quantities by
+7 viewpoint (zoomed in/far away).
+We will denote all such quantities by from a probability distribution

-5 Having decided upon all these factors, you realize your painting x.
+${8}$ Having decided upon all these factors, you realize your painting x.
 The